Good Secrets Management in Kubernetes

 vault.hashicorp.com/agent-inject: 'true'

-vault.hashicorp.com/agent-inject-secret-golangsecrets: secret/golangsecrets //my secret file path
+vault.hashicorp.com/agent-inject-secret-golangsecrets: secret/golangsecrets

 vault.hashicorp.com/agent-inject-template-golangsecrets: |

-{{ with secret "secret/data/golangsecrets -}}
+{{ with secret "secret/data/golangsecrets" -}}

 export API_KEY="{{ .Data.data.apikey }}"